MENU

 Processing Times

-Under the FOIP Act, we have up to thirty (30) calendar days to respond to your request and we may extend that time if the request is particularly complex or involves an extremely large number of records.
+Under ATIA, we have up to thirty (30) business days to respond to your request and we may extend that time if the request is particularly complex or involves an extremely large number of records, or if third-party consultation is required.

 MHPS receives multiple requests for records every day.
 We recognize that each request is urgent to the applicant requesting it and it is for this reason that we will not expedite the disclosure process to accommodate individual needs, such as court appearances.